Board of Directors

 Jon holds a BSBA from Georgetown University, where he majored in Marketing and minored in Spanish and a MBA from the University of Southern California.
 He also studied abroad at the La Pontificia Universidad de Chile in Santiago, Chile and La Universidad de Salamanca in Salamanca, Spain.
 He is nearly fluent in Spanish.
 He spends his free time skiing and traveling whenever and wherever possible.

 Paul’s wife Debby is the Chief Investment Officer of Wellesley College.
-Their daughter Liz studies at Columbia University after participating in Thinking Beyond Borders’ inaugural trip in 2008-2009.
-Their son Stephen is at Roxbury Latin School in Boston.
+Their daughter Liz was on Thinking Beyond Borders’ inaugural trip in 2008-2009.
+She then graduated from Columbia University and works for McKinsey & Co. in Boston.
+Their son Stephen is at Carleton College in Minnesota.
 Paul travels often, for both business and pleasure.
-Having grown up without television (and continuing the tradition) Paul likes to read and enjoys outdoor activities.
+Having grown up without television Paul likes to read and enjoys outdoor activities.

 Robin equipped himself by earning a B.A. in International Development Studies from UCLA and a Masters in Education from the Harvard Graduate School of Education.
-He has lived and worked abroad including a semester of research in Cochabamba, Bolivia and leading a conservation program in Costa Rica.
-His travels introduced him to the peoples and geography of southern and western Africa, Europe, and South America.
+He has lived and worked abroad extensively, both as a student and educator.
+Robin committed eight years to public schools in Los Angeles and Boston.
+He served as a teacher, administrator, coach, and college access program administrator.

 Jackson is an associate in the Real Estate Finance and Lending & Structured Finance groups at Troutman Sanders LLP in Washington D.C.
 As an associate at Troutman, Jackson has assisted various national, regional, and local banks and other financial institutions in real estate construction financing including lending transactions to residential and commercial developers, permanent real estate loans, loans for health care facilities and loans to 501(c)(3) non-profit corporations.
 Jackson has also represented a broad array of financial institutions and mezzanine lenders in sophisticated secured and unsecured financing transactions including bridge financing, mezzanine financing, acquisition financing and asset-based financing ranging in transaction size from $1,000,000 to $1,500,000,000.
 Additionally, Jackson has served as pro bono general legal counsel for several 501(c)(3) non-profit corporations.